Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Effective December 15, 2024:

-• First-time home buyers will be able to extend insured mortgage amortizations to 30 years from the standard 25.
+• First-time home buyers can extend insured mortgage amortizations to 30 years from the standard 25.

-• Insured mortgage purchases of newly-built homes will also be able to extend to 30 years.
+• Insured mortgage purchases of newly-built homes can extend to 30 years.

 Effective January 15, 2024: